How to Refinance Your Mortgage

 January 25, 2019 | By Daniel Dewitt

-There's a lot of reasons you may want to refinance your mortgage, but the primary one is simple yet powerful: you don't want to pay as much month to month.
+There's a lot of reasons you may want to refinance your mortgage, perhaps to pay off an installment loan, but the primary one is simple yet powerful: you don't want to pay as much month to month.

 If you're a homeowner, a mortgage payment is no doubt the number one recurring expense that most drains your bank account each month, and lightening that load even a fraction could drastically shift your financial situation for the better.